 |Table of Contents:|

 Earth is the third planet from the sun, and it is our home planet.
 It is the only planet known to harbour life.
-The Earth’s surface consists of 29% of continents and islands while 71% of the water is in the form of lakes, rivers and freshwater.
+The Earth’s surface consists of 29% of continents and islands while 71% of it is covered by water in the form of oceans, lakes, rivers and freshwater.
 The radius of the Earth is 3,959 miles, and it is the fifth-largest planet in our solar system.
 The four layers of the Earth are:

 - Solid inner core